AlannaBurke/halfdocs/docs/docs/vets.md

 that, too.
 (It doesn't mean the vets we haven't recommended are bad - just that we don't know them personally!)

-If you'd like us to add or update a vet listing, see here for how to submit an update: [link]().
+If you'd like us to add or update a vet listing, see here for how to submit an update: [update.md](update.md).

 ## Pennsylvania Vets by Zip Code